 Falsification of data submitted to the OCS will result in the loss of privilege(s) to use the OCS, including interviewing and registration privileges.
-It is the student's/alumnus' responsibility to review registration information for accuracy and completeness prior to submission to the OCS or an employer.
+It is the student's/graduate's responsibility to review registration information for accuracy and completeness prior to submission to the OCS or an employer.
 Falsification of data is a serious offense, and this policy will be enforced (reference N.C.
 A&T Student Handbook).

-3. Student Employment Programs
+3. Student Employment Opportunities

 a.
-Cooperative Education
+Cooperative Education Programs